bootstrap-vue/bootstrap-vue/src/components/form-rating/README.md

 **Notes:**

-- For accesibiity reasons a focus ring will show when the rating component has focus, regarless of the `no-border` setting.
+- For accesibility reasons a focus ring will show when the rating component has focus, regarless of the `no-border` setting.

 ### Disabled

-If you reaquire additional information before a user can supply a ratings value, simply set the `disabled` prop to `true` to disable any user interactivity on the component:
+If you require additional information before a user can chose a ratings value, simply set the `disabled` prop to `true` to disable any user interactivity on the component:

 ```html